CMP Media's Interop 2007 Las Vegas attendee bag contains a water bottle, t-shirt, and a ton of marketing material.

-Interop Las Vegas 2007 attendee bag
+Interop 2007 attendee bag

-Bill Detwiler is Managing Editor of TechRepublic and Tech Pro Research and the host of Cracking Open, CNET and TechRepublic's popular online show.
+Bill Detwiler is Editor in Chief of TechRepublic and the host of Cracking Open, CNET and TechRepublic's popular online show.
 Prior to joining TechRepublic in 2000, Bill was an IT manager, database administrator, and desktop support specialist in the ...